-Around 20 percent of Devon workers are working from home, some of them small businesses that started from spare rooms and kitchen tables, and many are looking to move into larger office accommodation.
+“Here in Devon, around 20 percent of workers are now based at home, some of them running small businesses that started from spare rooms and kitchen tables.

-Those in Totnes, Tavistock and Barnstaple, and associate hubs in Exeter, East Budleigh and Torquay, are seeing steady throughput as start-up firms, coming to them with fewer than a handful of staff, are outgrowing work hub accommodation as they take on more employees and require larger work premises.
+“Our existing hubs are seeing plenty of start-up businesses, who come to them with just a handful of staff, outgrow the work hub accommodation as they take on more employees and require larger work premises, which is excellent.

 Amelia Isaac of the Design Shop also runs Barnstaple’s Work Hub.
-She says:
+She said: